Code-Institute-Submissions/cammegh-site/README.md

 # Cammegh Website Read Me

-This is my rebuild of the cammegh.com website using HTML and CSS, with select parts of Bootstrap used for styling purposes.
-I felt the existing webpages needed a redesign as they were very unfriendly to users, especially those on mobile devices, much of the information was outdated and quite a few sections of JavaScript did nothing except increase loading times.
+This is my rebuild of the [Cammegh](http://www.cammegh.com/index.php) website using HTML and CSS, with select parts of Bootstrap used for styling purposes.
+I felt the existing webpages needed a redesign as they are very unfriendly to users, especially those on mobile devices, much of the information is outdated and quite a few sections of JavaScript do nothing.

-My aim is to bring the website forward since the last time it was updated a decade ago, and give it a fresh new look, with user friendly links, sizing and content.
-I believe I can manage this through rigorous testing and a simple design that still contains all the necessary information a user, whether commercial or individual, would need.
+My aim is to bring the website forward since the last time it was updated a decade ago and give it a fresh new look, with user friendly links, sizing and content.
+I believe I can manage this through rigorous testing and a simple design that still contains all of the necessary information a user, whether commercial or individual, would need.

 ## UX